lukas-brg/LearningCards/examples/markdown_test.md

+This table of contents was auto-generated.
+The feature can either be set in the config as default behaviour or it can be enabled for a single file by using the `--toc` flag.

 **Note:** This file was copied from https://markdown-it.github.io/, and has been modified to adequately demonstrate the markdown syntax supported by this software.